KALTCHUK/Z80_Modular_Computer/readme.md

 After some research I decided to design the hardware fully compatible with CP/M 2.2.

-One and a half years after, I finally had my wire wrapped computer running CP/M. I could write programs using WordStar and compile them with BDS C compiler, Microsoft Basic compiler or SLR Z80 macro assembler.
+One and a half years later, I finally had my wire wrapped computer running CP/M. I could write programs using WordStar and compile them with BDS C compiler, Microsoft Basic compiler or SLR Z80 macro assembler.
 It was fun, exciting and challenging.
 After that, I decided it was time to turn the prototype into a finished product.

 It's gratifying to see that in two years, alone, I was able to transform an idea into a commercial product.

 The content of this repo is a small portion of the knowledge gathered during these two years developing the Proton Z80 Modular Computer.
 Most of the information and results are in my logbook - a notebook (paper, not a computer), where I write everything before executing.
-During this period, I was the system engineer, hardware engineer, software engineer and project manager. why did it take me so long to complete this project?
+During this period, I was the system engineer, hardware engineer, software engineer and project manager.
+Why did it take me so long to complete this project?
 Because it's a weekend hobby and also because sometimes I had to wait many weeks to receive some components and PCBs.

 Ricardo Kaltchuk

-Ashdod, october 2021.
+Ashdod - IL, october 2021.

 ## About the final product. ##